php-fig/fig-standards/bylaws/004-psr-workflow.md

 > (like doc blocks in source code).
 Comments are mostly useful during Draft and
 > Review.
 With their additional information, other people reading the proposal
 > can judge more easily whether they disagree with a rule fundamentally or
-> whether they agree, but the author just happened to formulate the rule badly.
+> whether they agree, but the Editor just happened to formulate the rule badly.

 The meta document of the proposal must also be moved to `/accepted/meta` and prefixed with the PSR number, for example "PSR-4-autoloader-meta.md".